openedx/edx-documentation/en_us/shared/exercises_tools/custom_javascript.rst

 * **gradefn**

-  The **gradefn** attribute specifies the name of the function that will be called when a user selects **Check**, and that returns the learner's answer.
+  The **gradefn** attribute specifies the name of the function that will be called when a user selects **Submit**, and that returns the learner's answer.
   Unless both the **get_statefn** and **set_statefn** attributes are also used, this answer is passed as a string to the enclosing response type.
 In the **customresponse** example above, this means **cfn** will be passed this